Nibezak/payflow-package/docs/core/reference/customers.md

 ## Impersonating users

 When a customer needs help with their account, it's useful to be able to log in as that user so you can help diagnose the issue they're having.
-Lunar allows you to specify your own method of how you want to impersonate users, usually this is in the form of a signed URL an admin can go to in order to log in as the user.
+Payflow allows you to specify your own method of how you want to impersonate users, usually this is in the form of a signed URL an admin can go to in order to log in as the user.

 ### Creating the impersonate class